 There is some evidence that the southeast waters off Taiwan and areas in the Philippines may be important birthing areas during the summer months.

 There is much to be learned about the behavior of whale sharks.
-Although thought to be highly migratory, little is known about their migration habits or patterns other than the fact that they do seem to appear in certain places at certain times.
+Although thought to be highly migratory, little is known about their migration habits or patterns other than that they seem to appear in certain places at certain times.
 Their movement has been attributed by some researchers to timing with plankton blooms and changes in water temperature.
 They are primarily solitary animals, but on rare occasions are observed in aggregations of 100 or more individuals.
 The reasons for the aggregations are not well understood.

 They tend to spend most of their daytime hours cruising at shallow depths, apparently feeding, sometimes right at the water surface.
 During night hours and when they are swimming over distances they tend to go deep and have been recorded to 980 m (3215 ft), the maximum the instrumentation used could measure.
 They are slow swimmers usually moving at no more than 5 kph (3 mph).
 Their swimming pattern is different than most sharks in that instead of using just the caudal fin for primary propulsion, they use the full posterior two-thirds of their body length.

 When approached by divers, whale sharks seem to be indifferent or mildly curious.
 They do not object to being approached by divers but it has also been reported that they are not especially accepting of direct contact and should not be touched.
 If a human remains in close proximity for an extended period of time, a shark will sometimes slowly make its way into deeper water.